rubrikinc/rubrik-sdk-for-python/docs/setup_cluster.md

 bootstrap = rubrik_cdm.Bootstrap(node_ip, enable_logging=True)
 ```

-mDNS name resolution can be verified on systemd-based linux systems using the command `systemd-resolve --status`.
+mDNS name resolution can be verified on systemd-based Linux systems using the command `systemd-resolve --status`.
 The resulting command should display `MulticastDNS setting: resolve` or `MulticastDNS setting: yes`.
 Additional information can be found at the links below.

 * https://wiki.archlinux.org/index.php/Systemd-resolved
 * https://wiki.archlinux.org/index.php/Systemd-networkd